-Dependent events: Two or more events in which the outcome of one event affects the outcome of the other events.
+Dependent events: The occurrence of one of the events does affect occurrence of the other events.

-Independent events: Two or more events in which the outcome of one event doesn't affects the outcome of the other events.
+Independent events: Two events are independent if the occurrence of each event doesn't affect the occurrence of the other.

 Answering learning paragraph questions: